As a New York Attorney General’s Office Intern, Penn’s Iris Zhang Is Facing Her Fears

 University of Pennsylvania student Iris Zhang calls the study of math her “deepest, darkest fear.”
 But this summer, she’s not only facing it, she’s conquering it.
 Zhang is working in Manhattan as an economics and statistics intern at the Civil Rights Bureau of the New York Attorney General’s Office.

-Zhang, who is from Hong Kong, says her struggles with math began in high school when she failed the subject at Diocesan Girls’ School.
+Zhang, a rising junior from Hong Kong, says her struggles with math began in high school when she failed the subject at Diocesan Girls’ School.
 And the fear of math followed her to the United States when she came to attend Penn.

 Two years ago, as a freshman, while many of her peers were enrolled in the more advanced course, Math 114, or were having it waived, she took Math 103, then Math 104.

-Now, the rising junior is tackling Math 114.
+Now a sociology major in the School of Arts & Sciences, Zhang is tackling Math 114.
 She calls the course, which she is taking online this summer, “one of the biggest hurdles I have had to overcome so far in college.”

 On her internship, she studies datasets to extract statistics for ascertaining discrimination in legal cases being investigated or prosecuted by the N.Y.
 Attorney General’s Office, which is responsible for enforcing the state’s discrimination laws.

 “I have been interested in the law for a while, but this combination of statistics and the law is something I want to specialize in,” Zhang says.
 “When I saw this opportunity, I jumped to apply.”

 During the first month of her internship, N.Y.
 Attorney General Eric Schneiderman made more than three dozen major announcements including a settlement to include greater diversity in the film/TV production industry, a takedown of a worldwide drug trafficking ring, and arrests and indictments of various fraudsters.